keboola/developers-docs/extend/docker/tutorial/howto.md

 The `b818507de866` is a volatile image hash which is used to refer to the image and can be abbreviated to first three characters (`b81` in this case).
-Additionally, you can name the image by passsing the `--tag` option, e.g.
+Additionally, you can name the image by passing the `--tag` option, e.g.

     docker build --tag=my-image .